G6PD Deficiency

 • Given a list of prohibited drugs and substances.

-• Taught to recognize signs of haemolysis, e.g. jaundice, dark urine, pallor.
+• Taught to recognise signs of haemolysis, e.g. jaundice, dark urine, pallor.

 • Hydration